TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 - Read `rs1` and `rs2` from the register file
 - Produce a 32-bit result and write to `rd` in WB
 - `RegWrite = 1`, `ALUSrc = 0`, `ResultSrc = ALU`
-- Forwarding and hazard logic identical to other R-type ops
+- Forwarding and hazard logic is identical to other R-type ops.

 ---

 ## 2. ALU changes

 ### 2.1 ALUCtrl widened
-- `ALUCtrl` was widened from 4 bits to **5 bits** so M operations have distinct encodings and do not reuse existing codes.
+- `ALUCtrl` was widened from 4 bits to **5 bits** to accomodate for the 8 new M instructions.
-- New mapping (examples — chosen contiguous codes to avoid conflicts):
+- Here are the encodings in the new mapping:

   - `5'b01100` — MUL  (low 32 bits)
   - `5'b01101` — MULH (high 32 bits signed×signed)